panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 First, `const UserContext = createContext('Unknown')` creates the context that's going to hold the user name information.

 Second, inside the `<Application />` component, all the application content is wrapped inside the user context provider: `<UserContext.Provider value={userName}>`.
 Note that the
-`value` prop of the provider component is important: this how you set the value of the context.
+`value` prop of the provider component is important: this is how you set the value of the context.

 Finally, `<UserInfo />` becomes the consumer of the context.
-It does so by using the built-in `useContext(UserContext)` hook being called with the context as an argument.
+It does so by using the built-in `useContext(UserContext)` hook is called with the context as an argument.

 Note that when changing the context value, then all of its consumers are being notified and re-rendered.

 ## 4. Conclusion

-The context in React is a concept that let's you supply child components with data, no matter how deep they are in the components tree.
+The context in React is a concept that lets you supply child components with data, no matter how deep they are in the components tree.

-Using the context requires 3 actors: the context, the context provider and the context consumer.
+Using the context requires 3 steps: creating, providing, and consuming the context.

 *What use cases of React context do you know?*